thiamsoontan/Lab/README.md

 Clone the repo to your laptop

-Open the working folder caf-terraform-gcc-starter-lab-main in Visual Studio Code
+Open the working folder in Visual Studio Code

 (if required), install VSCode extension “Remote-Containers”